 While it’s true that the best viral campaigns are often humorous in nature and associated with emotions of surprise, happiness, and delight, it doesn’t always have to be that way.

 Dove’s Real Beauty videos stir up feelings of sadness, heartache, and often make people cry before ending on an optimistic note.
 And what brand is associated with that optimism?
 Dove.

-Chipotle tugs on the heartstrings with their Scarecrow animated short film & mobile game, a cross-platform campaign that presents the emotional story of a disillusioned scarecrow who finds hope in fresh ingredients:
+Chipotle tugged on the heartstrings with their Scarecrow animated short film and mobile game, a cross-platform campaign that presented the emotional story of a disillusioned scarecrow who finds hope in fresh ingredients (video no longer available).

 Red Bull and OK Go keep it simple and make it elaborate at the same time